 - Will there be enough parking provided?

-- How will this development impact the neighboring properties and community at large?
+- How will this development impact the neighbouring properties and community at large?

 For many developments, such as a single family dwelling, the development permit process is fairly straightforward.
 However, for some projects a more involved public consultation process and/or bylaw amendment may be required.
 It is best to speak to City Administration about your project plans at the beginning of your project to make sure it adheres to all relevant bylaws, in order to avoid expensive project modifications later.